eduu-11287/Code-challenge-3/README.md

  ### steps for running
 1. Clone the repository: (git clone <<code-challenge-3>>)
 2. Install dependencies: Navigate to the project folder and install the necessary dependencies: (<npm install -g json-server>)
-3. Start the JSON server: You need to have the JSON server running to serve the movie data. <<json-server --watch db.json --port 5000>>
+3. Start the JSON server: You need to have the JSON server running to serve the movie data. <json-server --watch db.json>
 4. Open the application: After the server is up, open the index.html file in your browser to access the application.